dxps/java_playground/caffeinate-me/readme.md

 }
 ```

-In Screenplay, we keep track of locators in light weight page or component objects, like this one:
+In Screenplay, we keep track of locators in lightweight page or component objects, like this one:
 ```java
 class SearchForm {
     static Target SEARCH_FIELD = Target.the("search field")